 For example, a child who was injured by the bag of grain on a public sidewalk in front of a grain producer may not have any direct or circumstantial proof that the producer was negligent in handling the bag.
 However, a bag of grain typically does not fly onto a public sidewalk in the absence of negligence, and the producer presumably had exclusive control over the bag at the time of the accident.
 In this instance, the jury may be able to infer negligence on the part of the defendant under res ipsa loquitur.

 A negligence case may seem cut and dried to the layman, but these lawsuits can prove complex with varying degrees of fault to be distributed.
-In short, a negligence determination can require in-depth analysis at the outset.
 If you would like to know more about proving negligence, or if you have questions about how negligence applies in your specific case, you should consult with an attorney to best protect your rights.
 You can have an experienced law firm evaluate the merits of your claim for free right here.